 Director of the Pre-Law Program

 Following the recommendations of the organizations that are responsible for law school accreditation, there is no one major that is exclusively appropriate as an undergraduate course of study for law school.
-It is the philosophy of the Pre-Law Program at Moravian College to encourage students to take courses and a course of study that involves intensive reasoning, critical thinking, intense writing, and public speaking.
+It is the philosophy of the Pre-Law Program at Moravian University to encourage students to take courses and a course of study that involves intensive reasoning, critical thinking, intense writing, and public speaking.
 We also recommend shadowing a lawyer by selecting a lawyer from the long list of Moravian law alumni.
 While many Pre-Law students choose majors in History, Political Science, Sociology, Economics, Philosophy, Global Religions, English, and Public Health, majors in Mathematics or Natural Sciences may also provide a good and interesting background for careers in the legal profession.

 - A class in Philosophy that includes rigorous logical reasoning , such as PHIL 110: Introduction to Logic: Critical Thinking or PHIL 220: Advanced Logic: Sentential and Predicate Logic.

 - Shadowing a lawyer.
 The College has a list over 100 Moravian alumni who are lawyers and ready to offer shadowing opportunities.

 - LSAT Preparation course.
 Contact the Director of the Pre-Law Program, Dr. Heikki Lempa, for different opportunities.